JTTHEITGUY/Monitoring-Network-Protocols-with-Wireshark/README.md

 **Step 6: Open Wireshark and filter for ICMP traffic only**

 a.
-Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM
+Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM.
 ![Optional Image Description](https://i.imgur.com/VAlf2yP.png)

 b.
 Observe ping requests and replies within WireShark